 Electricity markets explained

-From using household appliances to operating industrial machinery, we’re all connected to the electricity grid day in and day out.
-Markets ensure that we have a safe and reliable electricity supply to meet demand.
+Everyone has a part in electricity each day, whether it’s using household appliances or operating powered equipment.
+What Markets does is ensure that we have a safe and reliable electricity supply to meet this daily demand.

 But what exactly does that mean and why does it matter?

-Before delving into all things electricity, let’s begin with the basics.
+Before getting into all things electricity, let’s begin with the basics.

-There are several different markets operating across GB’s electricity system, some of the key ones being:
+There are several markets operating across GB’s electricity system, some of the key ones being:

-• Retail electricity markets involve suppliers selling electricity direct to consumers.
+- Retail electricity markets: involve suppliers selling electricity direct to homes and businesses.

-• Balancing services market include the range of services across the NESO that ensure the security and quality of electricity supply across GB’s transmission system.
+- Balancing services market: includes the range of services NESO uses to ensure the security and quality of electricity supply across GB.

-There are four main parties in the electricity market, which each play different roles depending on the type of electricity market in question:
+There are four main parties in the electricity market, each of which play different roles:

-• Suppliers meet generators and consumers in the middle.
-These companies buy electricity from generators, which they then sell to customers.
+- Suppliers - buy electricity from generators, which they then sell to customers.

 Learn more about the roles within GB’s electricity landscape, including how the NESO fits into the bigger picture.

-This retail electricity market is the one that’s most familiar to everyday consumers.
+The retail electricity market is familiar to everyday customers.
 When we pay our electricity bills or chose which company supplies power to our homes, workplaces and communities, we’re interacting with the retail electricity market.

-Retail market interactions take place after suppliers procure electricity from generators in the wholesale electricity market.
-Once they’ve bought electricity to meet the demand of their customers, suppliers provide this electricity to their contracted customers across GB.
+Retail market interactions take place after suppliers buy electricity from generators in the wholesale market.
+They then sell it to their customers across Great Britain.
+This is how electricity gets to people that need it.

-Generators enter the balancing mechanism electricity market by submitting “bid” or “offer” data into the BM, which describes the amount of electricity they can offer at their best price.
-An offer is a proposal to reduce demand or increase generation, while a bid is a proposal to increase demand or reduce generation.
+Generators submit “bids” (proposals to increase electricity supply or decrease demand) or “offers” (a proposal to decrease electricity supply or increase demand) into the BM, which describes the amount of electricity they can provide at their best price.
 They then compete with other participants to provide electricity.

-Merit order can vary in the short term, with preferred generators changing each hour.
-It also follows a seasonal pattern, with consumer behaviour (like use of heat) and resource availability (like the amount of sunlight needed to generate solar power) fluctuating throughout the year.
+Merit order can change depending on the seasons and customer behaviour (like use of heat) and resource availability (like sunlight for solar power) changing throughout the year.

-Along with the BM, we also procure a wide range of services to balance supply and demand while ensuring the security and quality of electricity supply across GB’s transmission system.
-These balancing services ensure that GB’s system remains stable, safe and efficient.
+Along with the BM, we have a range of services to balance supply and demand while ensuring the security of electricity supply across GB.
+These services ensure that the system remains stable and efficient.

 Markets are key to ensure safe and reliable electricity supply at an efficient cost to consumers – meaning that markets will play a critical role on the road to net zero.
 Markets need to take us from where we are today to a future energy system that looks very different across supply, demand and networks.